You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

-I’m writing this based on over six weeks’ experience with Truth in Aging’s new Ultra Renew combo ultrasonic and LED treatment device ($89 in the shop) – though probably I could have written it sooner!
+I’m writing this based on over six weeks’ experience with Truth in Aging’s new Ultra Renew combo ultrasonic and LED treatment device ($89) – though probably I could have written it sooner!
 I was delighted to test-drive the Ultra Renew, first a prototype product, then the current branded device sold in the shop, so I waited until I’d used them both for a while.
 I am delighted with the experience – have learned about the value of ultrasonic – and think this is a very good way to put $89 to work.

 I was already a convert to LED, having learned about it here at TIA and bought the well-priced Sirius Aurora as soon as it came out last year.
 LED was about as close to life-changing as anything can be in your sixth decade: the red light really improved my skin’s appearance (resilience, wrinkles, firmness) and the green light had a dramatic effect on pigmentation.
 But I’d never had ultrasonic treatments and was perhaps a bit more skeptical on that front – though game to try.